 Those of you who have read the previous post will know that in 895 the Vikings built a fortress on the River Lea about 20 miles north of London and that King Alfred arrived and set up camp nearby.
 King Alfred then rode up the River Lea to see where the river could be obstructed in order to block the Viking ships in.
 The river was indeed obstructed and King Alfred started to build a fortification on either side of the river.
 The Vikings then fled.
 Hertford and Ware are possible locations for these events and here I shall look a little closer at Hertford.

-It is worth pointing out at the start that there is a risk of confusion with the two fortifications that were built at Hertford in 912-913 by King Alfred’s son, King Edward the Elder.
+It is worth pointing out at the start that there is a risk of confusion with the two fortifications that were built in Saxon Hertford in 912-913 by King Alfred’s son, King Edward the Elder.
 These two fortifications were north and south of the River Lea.
 However, the first one to be built by Edward the Elder was the northern one and it strikes me as intriguing that the Anglo-Saxon Chronicles describe it as þa norðran burg, which seems to me to translate as the more northerly burg.
 This in turn suggests that there was already a burg to the south when King Edward the Elder built his first fortification.
 It is possible that this could have been one of the fortifications that Alfred had built.

 As is also the case with Ware, it is uncertain why the Vikings would have gone to Hertford.
 However, the Anglo-Saxon Chronicles tell us that in 673 a synod took place at Hertford (Heorotford, or Herutford in Bede’s Latin).
 Indeed, there is a memorial stone associated with this event in Hertford Castle Gardens.
 There was also a royal mint here as early as the 920s.
 Although the mint dates to slightly after the time of Alfred, the record of both a synod and a mint suggests that Hertford was an important place in Anglo-Saxon times, perhaps more important than Ware, and it also indicates that Hertford might have been attractive to the Vikings because of its possessions.
 However, it is possible that the synod took place at the similarly named Hartford in Cambridgeshire instead.